ream88/mongoid-time_range/README.md

 # mongoid-time_range

-Mongoid::TimeRange defines a TimeRange type for your Mongoid apps, which is an object with `from` and `to` keys.
+`Mongoid::TimeRange` defines a time range type for your Mongoid apps, which is stored internally as a hash with `from` and `to` keys.

 ## Installation